marvintv/tesla-clone/README.md

 - Home Page contains sections
 - Redux used to populate header/menu with Vehicles
 - Navigate through all sections of each vehicle (Tesla 3, Model S, Y, X)
-- Hamburger Menu on the left
+- Hamburger Menu that populates only when triggered.
-- Animations
+- Animations for menu and down arrow on each section